uoenoplab/smt/README.md

 ### RSS

 Homa lacks RSS support, as [eTran](https://minlanyu.seas.harvard.edu/writeup/nsdi25-etran.pdf) paper also stated in D.2.
 For SMT/SDP loaded runs, use two IPs on the experiment NIC to multi-home flows; `bench/util/config_loaded` now accepts `-a <ip1>` and `-b <ip2>` to set them up.
-We are trying to find a better workload;
+We are trying to find a better workaround;

 ### TLS offload interface `sysctl`